tomwechsler/Active_Directory_Advanced_Threat_Hunting/README.md

-# Active Directory Advanced Threat Hunting
+# Active Directory Advanced Threat Hunting - Identify vulnerabilities before others do!
 This repo is about Active Directory Advanced Threat Hunting!